Sharon is a human resources manager with a passion for reading, research, hanging out in her own backyard.

-These colorful flowers are an easy plant to look after.
-Petunias are not only a pretty and popular outdoor flower but they are also very hardy.
-I certainly found this out through first-hand experience one summer when I planted a few petunias among other varieties of annual flowers.
-The other varieties soon died off, but the petunia kept blooming throughout the summer and into the autumn without fail!
+The colorful petunia is an easy plant to look after.
+They are not only a pretty and popular outdoor flower but they are also very hardy and resistant to neglect and harsh conditions.
+I certainly found this out through first-hand experience one summer when I planted a few petunias among various other varieties of annual flowers.
+The other plants soon died off, but the petunia kept blooming throughout the summer and into the autumn without fail.

 A Bed of Petunias

 Planting a variety of petunias in all different colors is all you really need for an attractive bed.
-It is much easier to take care of one variety (especially a hardy one!) because your entire flower bed will have the same basic requirements and will flourish together under consistent care.
-A display of one color variety of petunia also creates a very striking display as we can see in the picture below.
+It is much easier to take care of one variety (especially a hardy one!) because your entire flower bed will have the same basic requirements and will flourish together if provided with consistent care.
+A display of one color variety of petunia also creates a very striking display as demonstrated in the photo below.

 The Unstoppable Petunia

 The petunia is the ultimate survivor.
+Blooming through a crack in the cement is the ultimate test of hardiness.
 This flower is originally from warm and sunny Argentina but it has made its way into colder climates.

 The petunias we know today are hybrids that are mixtures between petunias and other flowering plants.
-These hybrids have been cultivated to provide certain desirable characteristics such as a low growing, mounding or heat tolerant.
+These hybrids have been cultivated to provide certain desirable characteristics such as low growing, mounding, or heat tolerance.